Paulius7778hhh/bankoop/README.md

 # bankoop
-Bankoop is Internet bank imitation of its services in object oriented programming form
+Bankoop is Internet bank imitation of its services in php object oriented programming form